Bar Kokhba Revolt: Outbreak and suppression campaign

-Rome assembled a broad force from multiple provinces to suppress the uprising, with at least nine legions involved either entirely or through detachments (vexillationes).
+Rome assembled a massive force drawn from across the empire, with at least nine legions contributing either full formations or detachments (vexillationes).
 Two of these legions—Legio X Fretensis and Legio VI Ferrata—were already stationed in Judaea at the time of the conflict.
-They were joined by reinforcements from nearby regions, including Legio III Cyrenaica, which arrived from Bostra in Arabia, and Legio V Gallica, arriving from Syria.
+Reinforcements arrived from neighboring regions, including Legio III Cyrenaica from Bostra in Arabia, and Legio V Gallica from Syria.
 (Note: It is possible that Titus Haterius Nepos, the governor of Arabia, was personally involved in the fighting.)
-Syria's consular legate, Gaius Poblicius Marcellus, departed his province to lead troops into Judaea, making it likely that other units from Syria were involved as well.
-Hadrian appointed a tribune from a legion in Pannonia to bring further detachment.
-Some scholars propose that Legio XXII Deiotariana, last attested in Egypt in 119 CE, was destroyed during the early phase of the revolt.
-While its exact fate remains uncertain, its disappearance from Roman military records has been linked by some to the conflict in Judaea.
+Since the consular legate of Syria, Gaius Poblicius Marcellus, departed his province to lead troops into Judaea, it is likely that other units from Syria were involved.
+Further emergency measures include the transfer of marines from the classis Misenensis, a senior fleet of the Roman navy, into Legio X Fretensis, which required granting them Roman citizenship, and the conscription of soldiers in Italy and the Alpine provinces—regions not typically used for recruitment in this period.
+Hadrian also appointed a tribune from a legion in Pannonia to bring additional detachment.